Preventing Or Confronting Financial Elder Abuse

 Financial elder abuse occurs when a victim is exploited because of vulnerabilities associated with age such as impaired mental capacity and/or a simple lack of understanding.

-Financial elder abuse not only subjects the wrongdoer to civil liability, but it is also a crime.
-It is often done to a senior by someone he/she knows and trusts, either a family member, visitor, social worker, doctor or nurse.
+Financial elder abuse subjects the wrongdoer to civil liability, and it is also a crime.
+It is often done to a senior by someone they know and trusts, either a family member, visitor, social worker, doctor or nurse.
 It affects thousands of seniors in all cultural, social and income groups.
-The good news is that state and federal laws relating to financial elder abuse treat the abuse very aggressively and allow for the older person, his or her trust, legal representative or guardian to recover the money lost.
+The good news is that state and federal laws relating to financial elder abuse treat the abuse very aggressively and allow for the older person, their trust, legal representative or guardian to recover the money lost.

 Financial elder abuse can be difficult to discuss and is not often reported because victims are unaware of the problem, afraid of revenge by the abuser, ashamed that they cannot handle the abuse themselves or concerned about being labeled as too demanding or senile.